Ivenyang/cocos-docs/manual/framework/native/getting-started/v3.0/how-to-build-android-project-with-eclipse/en.md

 - If you installed the project in your Android phone but it crashed when launching.
 You should make sure there is a `libxxx.so` file under the `libs/armeabi` directory.

 ## In Summary
-Build and run Android project with Eclipse is not very hard if you perform these process.
-If you are getting suck, try to clean you workspace and redo it again.
+Build and run Android project with Eclipse is not very hard if you follow these processes.

+If you are getting sucked, try to clean you workspace and redo these process again.

-Sometimes you relaunching the Eclipse software might solve your problems.
-If you still can't figure out how to do this, please open ticket in the [forum](http://www.cocos2d-x.org/forums/6).
+Sometimes you might need to relaunch the Eclipse software for solving your problems.

+If you still can't figure it out after struggling two more hours, please open ticket in the [forum](http://www.cocos2d-x.org/forums/6).